 Leveling kits are normally a relatively simple design utilizing coil spacers, strut extensions, or torsion bar keys.
-This of course depend on your truck’s suspension type.
-These are primarily done for looks, but also adds a small amount of ground clearance to the front of your truck.
+This of course depends on your truck’s suspension type.
+These are primarily done for looks, but will also add a small amount of ground clearance to the front of your truck.
 This helps give you the ability to run slightly larger tires.
 Since your payload capacity remains unchanged, you can still put just as much weight in the bed without fear of the suspension bottoming out.
 Best of all the leveling kit is typically a much less expensive option and can start at less than $100.
-If you do not care for the factory raked look or just want to run a slightly larger tire, a leveling kit might just be what you are looking for.
+If you do not care for the factory-raked look or just want to run a slightly larger tire, a leveling kit might just be what you are looking for.

 What is a Lift Kit?

 A lift kit raises your entire truck (front and rear).
 This can be anywhere from as little as 2” to a whopping 10” or more.
 Lift kits can either keep that slight factory rake or fix the rake by raising the front a little extra to help level out the vehicle.
 A lift kit is basically required anytime you want to run a significantly larger tire size.